European-XFEL/Karabo/doc/howto/widget.rst

         return self.widget.value()

-Once the value is set, :meth:`~widget.EditableWidget.onEditingFinished` should be called with one parameter, the new value.
-This is even the case if the value was set artificially, so a ``valueChanged`` method often ends in a call to :meth:`~widget.EditableWidget.onEditingFinished`.
+Once the value is set, :meth:`~karabo_gui.widget.EditableWidget.onEditingFinished` should be called with one parameter, the new value.
+This is even the case if the value was set artificially, so a ``valueChanged`` method often ends in a call to :meth:`~karabo_gui.widget.EditableWidget.onEditingFinished`.

 One more note on ``valueChanged``: its parameters seem to be redundant, as you get the *box* and a *value*.
 But there is a difference: the *box* contains the